CHAPTER 7 BANKRUPTCY

-OUR NORTH CAROLINA BANKRUPTCY LAWYER REVEALS THE TRUTH
+BANKRUPTCY MYTHS OUR NORTH CAROLINA BANKRUPTCY LAWYER REVEALS THE TRUTH

 Each year many North Carolinians continue to fall deeper into debt.
 Many of these individuals and families qualify for bankruptcy but many do not file because they have common misconceptions about bankruptcy, mostly due to the blemish it has carried for many years.
 Attorney Ken King and the staff at King Law Firm understand this and strive to help you understand the truth about bankruptcy, and how it can help relieve debt and allow you to rebuild your life.

 ANSWERS TO QUESTIONS THAT BRING PEACE OF MIND

 Anyone facing the decision of filing bankruptcy should seek out as much information as possible and consider all options in order to make a well-informed decision that better suits their situations.
 Ken King can guide you through the process of filing for bankruptcy and answer any questions you may have regarding bankruptcy or bankruptcy myths.

 MYTH #1: If You File For Bankruptcy You Will Never Be Given Credit Again.